gluonhq/gluon-samples/hello-tribuo/README.md

 ## Basic Requirements

-A list of the basic requirements can be found online in the [Gluon Client documentation](https://docs.gluonhq.com/#_requirements).
+A list of the basic requirements can be found online in the [Gluon documentation](https://docs.gluonhq.com/#_requirements).

 ## Quick instructions